ladybug-tools/spider/build-well/README.md

 	* 2017-10-30 ~ OpenableWindow to fixedWindow in gbXML
 	* 2017-10-30 ~ Floors need two adjacencies
 	* 2017-10-30 ~ GbXML User guide URL needs fixing
+	* 2017-10-30 ~ Geometry is being added to not replaced when switching menus

 ### 2017-10-28 ~ Theo